 Spicers has announced the Spicers Scenic Rim Trail, a new five-day ecotourism experience.
-It has been rubber-stamped by the state government and the first walkers are expected on the trail later this year.
+It has been rubber-stamped by the state government and the first walkers are expected on the trail later in 2019.

 The enormous 55-kilometre trail will extend from Mount Mistake in the north along Main Range National Park to Spicers Peak Nature Reserve in the south.
 It will take walkers through sub-tropical rainforests, eucalyptus forests and mountain heathlands.